tarraschk/TinderAutoLike/README.md

 4) Count the number of matches you got and divide by the number of likes (see targets.txt) to get your ratio.

 5) Delete your Tinder profile, create a new one and iterate.

+# Results

+Feel free to share your results with this repo!